Medicare Advantage vs. Medigap

 If you are in good health with few medical expenses, Medicare Advantage can be a suitable and money-saving choice.
 But if you have serious medical conditions with expensive treatment and care costs, Medigap is generally better.

-Speaking with a licensed insurance agent about your particular health situation can help you decide which is best for you.
-Since you are not allowed to have Medicare Advantage and Medigap at the same time, you have to choose carefully to make sure you have suitable coverage for your specific situation.
+Speaking with a licensed insurance agent about your health situation can help you decide which is best for you.
+Since you are not allowed to have Medicare Advantage and Medigap at the same time, you must choose carefully to make sure you have suitable coverage for your specific situation.

-Deciding which type or combination of Medicare plans is right for you depends on your health care needs now and in the future.
-There are several factors you should consider.
-Talking with one or more Medicare advisors may help you make a more informed decision on the best coverage for you.
+Which Medicare plan or combination of plans is right for you depends on your health care needs now and in the future.
+There are several factors to consider.
+Talking with an advisor may help you make a more informed decision on the best coverage for you.

 Factors To Consider When Comparing Medicare Advantage & Medigap Plans- Monthly premiums